Raphael-Boichot/The-TinyGB-Printer/SD/Scripts_for_AEB_mode/README.md

-## Some script to create High Dynamic Range pictures (requires a PC)
+## Some script to create High Dynamic Range pictures

 These are [GNU Octave scripts](https://octave.org/) to to create High Dynamic Range picture.
 GNU Octave is a programming platform / langage for scientific computing, it can be used whatever your prefered OS.